The National Leadership Program: Fellowship in Communications and Stigma

 Our program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development and networking opportunities.
 Assistive technology and personal care support are available as needed.

 Voters with disabilities are systematically ignored and only 27 percent of polling locations are fully accessible.
 Our blog, TheRespectAbilityReport.org, covers candidates’ and politicians’ progress in addressing disability employment issues.
 Fellows create news stories and are a part of the team for nonpartisan and educational candidate and grassroots outreach.
 Fellows interested in political outreach should have good writing and editing skills and an interest in politics.
 This fellowship is available leading up to the elections in 2018.
-Applicants for 2017 fellowships interested in political outreach also will be assigned to employer or Hollywood outreach.
+Applicants for Spring and Summer 2018 fellowships interested in political outreach also will be assigned to Employer / Hollywood outreach.

 Who We Want

 The National Leadership Program is ideal for people who want to gain media and communications skills and contacts while making a positive difference for people with disabilities.
 We are looking for creative, results-driven individuals who want to achieve breakthrough results while getting hands-on experience.
 The fellowship is for college and graduate students, as well as for people transitioning into the workforce for the first time or back into the workforce after a break.